TARIFUDDIN/Memoir-Ai/README.md

 6. **Open your browser**

-   Navigate to [http://localhost:3000](http://localhost:3000) to see your MeetingBot application running locally.
+   Navigate to [http://localhost:3000](http://localhost:3000) to see your MeetingBot application running locally."# Memoir-Ai"